Rames Lai Ban Huat

-Ramesh a/l Lai Ban Huat (ரமேஷ் லாய் பான் ஹுவாத்; 拉梅什·莱班发 (拉梅什·萊班發); born 8 April 1980 in Perak) is a Malaysian footballer who last plays for Kuching City.
+Ramesh a/l Lai Ban Huat (ரமேஷ் லாய் பான் ஹுவாத்; 拉梅什·莱班发 (拉梅什·萊班發); born 8 April 1980 in Perak) is a former Malaysian footballer.
 He is of Chindian descent.

 Career

-Rames started his career with Telekom Melaka in 2002.
-He played under the guidance of Irfan Bakti Abu Salim where they finish as the runners up of 2005 Malaysia Premier League, finish second in the 2005–06 Malaysia Super League and reach the 2006 Malaysia Cup semi-final.
+Ramesh started his career with Telekom Melaka in 2002.
+He played under the guidance of Irfan Bakti Abu Salim where they finished as the runners-up of the 2005 Malaysia Premier League, finished second in the 2005–06 Malaysia Super League and reached the 2006 Malaysia Cup semi-final.

-After the disbandment of Telekom Melaka, he moved to KL PLUS in 2007 and spent 3 seasons helping the club promoted to 2009 Malaysia Super League.
+After the disbandment of Telekom Melaka, he moved to KL PLUS in 2007 and spent 3 seasons helping the club be promoted to the 2009 Malaysia Super League.
 After the disbandment of KL PLUS, Rajes signed with FELDA United for one year and played 17 league matches.

 In 2012, Rajes moved to Sarawak.
-He spent the season as a regular playing 32 matches in all competitions but could not prevented Sarawak from relegation.
-In 2013 he played 33 matches in all competition for Sarawak.
+He spent the season as a regular, playing 32 matches in all competitions, but could not prevent Sarawak from relegation.
+In 2013, he played 33 matches in all competitions for Sarawak.
 Sarawak went on to win the Malaysia Premier League undefeated and reach the Malaysia Cup semi-final.

-In 2023 Malaysian league season, Rames created a record as the oldest player and the oldest goal scorer in the Malaysia League at the age of 43.
+In the 2023 Malaysian league season, Rames created a record as the oldest player and the oldest goal scorer in the Malaysia League at the age of 43.